 Stephanie manages an amazing team whose main goal is to save 20% energy and water on campus by the year 2020.
 They achieve this by utilizing behavior based strategies for campus occupants and technical HVAC strategies to optimize operations of campus buildings.
 Behavioral programs include, Longhorn Lights Out, Horns Up Sash Down, and Power Down Assessments.
 Technical efforts include HVAC scheduling, ventilation reduction, lighting retrofits and de-lamping, and other projects.
 In addition to direct work in campus buildings, she manages social marketing, outreach and events to further drive culture change on campus.
 Stephanie comes to her position with 13 years of experience in green building and energy management.
 Before joining The University of Texas at Austin, she was the director of sustainability at a local affordable housing organization.
 She is certified as a LEED Green Associate and a Certified Energy Manager by The Association of Energy Engineers.
 She received her bachelor’s degree in architecture and earned her master’s degree in sustainable design from the university.

-Amanda Berens, Energy Steward, Engineering, Pharmacy and Geoscience Labs
+Amanda Berens, Energy Engineer, Engineering, Pharmacy and Geoscience Labs

 Amanda’s role with the Energy and Water Conservation team is to analyze and optimize the way campus buildings use energy and water.
 She provides technical support to the Energy Stewards in the areas of building energy audits and HVAC scheduling.
 Once energy conservation opportunities are identified in the energy audits, Amanda manages the projects to replace components or make technical changes that result in significant energy cost savings for the university.
 She is certified as a LEED Accredited Professional and a Certified Energy Manager by The Association of Energy Engineers.